luiscape/wearable_tracking_study/README.md

 Description
 -----------

-The main content of this repository is the[run_analysis.R](https://github.com/luiscape/wearable_tracking_study/blob/master/run_analysis.R) script.
+The main content of this repository is the [run_analysis.R](https://github.com/luiscape/wearable_tracking_study/blob/master/run_analysis.R) script.
 That script downloads a dataset from the [Human Activity Recognition Using Smartphones Data Set project](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 It downloads the data from the web, exctracts only the mean and standard deviation measurements and then prepares that dataset for analysis making it "Tidy".

 The tidy version of the original dataset uses Hadley Wickham's [tidy data principles](http://vita.had.co.nz/papers/tidy-data.pdf).
 It functions in 6 steps as follows: